-The final regulation adopts a few minor changes unrelated to the PPA 2006 amendments, most of which were proposed in the proposed regulation.
-For example, in §§ 4022.4(a)(1), 4044.2, and 4044.13, the final regulation changes the words "date of termination" or "date of plan termination" to "termination date" to conform to the current phrasing in section 4048(a) of ERISA.
-The regulation amends § 4022.4(a)(2) to codify PBGC's practice of allowing a participant who has elected an optional life-annuity form of benefit (not a lump sum) at any time up until the date that PBGC is appointed statutory trustee of the plan to receive his benefit in that form, even if it is not one of the PBGC optional forms under § 4022.8(c) of the regulations.
-The regulation also corrects the reference in § 4022.22 to the provision of the Internal Revenue Code defining "earned income"; the definition has been moved from section 911(b) to section 911(d)(2) of the Code since PBGC's original regulation was adopted.
+A few minor changes unrelated to the PPA 2006 amendments are proposed.
+For example, in §§ 4022.4(a)(1), 4044.2, and 4044.13, the proposed regulation would change the words "date of termination" or "date of plan termination" to "termination date" to conform to the current phrasing in section 4048(a) of ERISA.
+The proposed regulation would amend § 4022.4 to codify PBGC's practice of allowing a participant who has elected an optional annuity form of benefit (not a lump sum) at any time up until the date that PBGC is appointed statutory trustee of the plan to receive his benefit in that form, even if it is not one of the PBGC optional forms under § 4022.8(c) of the regulations.
+The proposed regulation would also correct the reference in § 4022.22 to the provision of the Internal Revenue Code defining "earned income"; the definition has been moved from section 911(b) to section 911(d)(2) of the Code since PBGC's original regulation was adopted.